 Oh, what a party!

 Mardi Gras is celebrated in the United States and in countries all over the world.
-What is Mardi Gras and why do people gather for parties, parades, music, dancing, special foods and frivolity?
+I've attended Mardi Gras parties, even though I don't honor my religion this way.
+But what is Mardi Gras—-Fat Tuesday—and why do people gather for parties, parades, music, dancing, special foods and frivolity?

 What Is Mardi Gras?